the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 **Notes**: 2004 data is not available for St. Tammany Parish

+&ast; = Difference between 2004 and 2019 is not significant at 95% confidence interval.

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2004 and 2019.</p>
 </div>